Empadão de Carne ❦ Portuguese Cottage Pie

 1 tsp.
 Ground nutmeg

 * Feel free to make/ use instant or frozen mashed potatoes...my mother used to and it is just as tasty.

 If using frozen, use milk and butter additions above, I find them too dry.
 I use frozen often. :)

 1. Place a large stock pot of water on high heat and bring to the boil.
-Add potatoes and boil until a knive inserted goes in smoothly.
+Add potatoes and boil until a knife inserted goes in smoothly.
 About 15 minutes.
 Drain potatoes, return to pot and mash using a fork or potato masher.
 Add butter and nutmeg, stir.
-Gradually add milk, a little at a time, until desired consistency is acheived.
+Gradually add milk, a little at a time, until desired consistency is achieved.
 Remember you can always add milk.
 Once potatoes are too thin...you can't fix 'em!
 So less is more here.
 Wooden spoon should stand up in pot for that great consistency.
 Not dry and not wet.
 Taste and adjust salt and pepper.
 Add egg yolk and stir through. reserve.

 If too thick, add a bit more cold milk.